blen90/cocktails-cuisine-craft-beers/README.md

 # Description

-This app allows the user to search for cocktail recipes to make at home by searching for a specific cocktail or spirit.
+This is a web app that utilizes HTML, CSS and JavaScript.
+It allows the user to search for cocktail recipes to make at home by searching for a specific cocktail or spirit.
 It also allows the user to search for restaurants or breweries by Zipcode.

 ## Deployed App link